How Evaluation Choices Distort the Outcome of Generative Drug Discovery: Methods

 \subsection{Datasets}

 \underline{Pre-training set}.
 2,372,675 SMILES strings were obtained from ChEMBL v33 \cite{gaulton2017chembl}.
-Salts were removed and molecules composed only of C, H, O, N, S, P, F, Cl, Br, I atoms were retained.
-The SMILES strings of the remaining compounds were sanitized, canonicalized, and the charge and sterochemistry annotations were removed.
+Salts were removed, and molecules composed only of C, H, O, N, S, P, F, Cl, Br, and I atoms were retained.
+The SMILES strings of the remaining compounds were sanitized, canonicalized, and the charge and stereochemistry annotations were removed.
 SMILES strings longer than 80 tokens were dropped.
 The final set consisting of 1,584,858 molecules was randomly divided into training ($n$ = 1,500,000), validation ($n $= 40,000), and test splits ($n$ = 44,858).

 \underline{Fine-tuning sets}.
 The fine-tuning datasets were curated from ExCAPE-DB \cite{sun2017excape}.
 The targets Dopamine Receptor D3 (DRD3), peptidyl-prolyl cis/trans isomerase (PIN1), and Vitamin D Receptor (VDR) were selected.
-The bioactive molecules available in the pret-training set were excluded, and the remaining molecules underwent the same pre-processing steps as described above.
+The bioactive molecules available in the pre-training set were excluded, and the remaining molecules underwent the same pre-processing steps as described above.
 320 training, 128 validation, and 128 test molecules were randomly sampled among the pre-processed strings.
-Random sampling was repeated five times, obtaining five fine-tuning sets per protein target.
+Random sampling was repeated five times with different random seeds, obtaining five fine-tuning sets per protein target.